 Roman’s cd of solo works for violin by Ysaye, Schnittke, Piazzolla and Silvestrov uses innovative recording and editing approach to interpreting these works and will be released in 2014.
 The album also includes a world premiere recording of Spinning a Yarn for violin and kolesnaya lira (Russian hurdy-gurdy) by Dobrinka Tabakova.
 Roman recorded both parts using multi-tracking.

-The latest album featuring works by Russian composer Leonid Desyatnikov was received very warmly by the press, including five star review from BBC Music Magazine.
+The latest album featuring works by Russian composer Leonid Desyatnikov was received very warmly by the press, including five star review from BBC Music Magazine and a nomination for ICMA Awards.

 In August 2017 Roman gave a UK premiere of Faradzh Karayev’s chamber orchestra arrangement of Berg’s Violin Concerto.